parasladwa/trading_bot/README.md

 ---
 ## TO-DO

-- Implement gbm strategy
+- For the gbm strategy it seems worthy it to research window timeframes and optimize this value
-- Make a main.py to run each via argparse
+- Make a main.py to backtest each strategy via argparse
-- Refine readme
 - Consider bid/ask spreads
 - Calculate metrics (Sharpe, win-rate, )